What is a Caveat on a Will?

 A caveat is a legal document that details a warning that a set of specific stipulations, conditions or limitations have been put in place.

-In relation to probate, a caveat is a notice that certain actions cannot be taken without the person who has placed the caveat (the Caveator) being informed.
-A caveat is used to prevent further administrative actions being taken until any disputes have been resolved.
+In relation to probate, a caveat is a notice that certain actions cannot be taken without the person who has placed it (the Caveator) being informed.
+It is used to prevent further administrative actions being taken until any disputes have been resolved.

 What affect does it have on an application for probate?